mynk-tmr/notes/Web Design/Animations.md

 ## Animations

 Improvement over transitions - can be looped, don't require trigger to run, and can combine complex state changes.
+`@keyframes` provides transition states and browser does interpolation.
+Events : just like `transition`